apache/couchdb/README.md

 #### Now What?

-If the above steps were successful, you should have a running dbcore cluster that looks just like a standalone CouchDB.
+If the above steps were successful, you should have a running BigCouch cluster that looks just like a standalone CouchDB.
 You may interact with it the same way you would a standalone CouchDB, via the HTTP REST interface.

 Because every node can handle requests equally, you may want to put a load balancer in front of the cluster and set up a round-robin strategy for distributing incoming requests across all of your cluster's nodes.